ellisandrews/spell-checker/README.md

 1. Check for a valid match right away.
     - "Valid" means exactly matches the spelling of a word in the dictionary *and* is of an accepted format (read: capitalization).
     - No need to proceed with finding suggestions if the user has provided a valid query.
-    - Return a 200 response with a body noting that the word is correct.
+    - If valid, return a 200 response with a body noting that the word is correct.

-2. If no valid match off the bat, build a regular expression (regex) to search the dictionary for possible spelling suggestions per allowable mistakes (see [specifications](exercise/spellchecker.md)).
+2. If no valid match found off the bat, build a regular expression (regex) to search the dictionary for possible spelling suggestions per allowable mistakes (see [specifications](exercise/spellchecker.md)).
     - If there is at least one word in the dictionary that matches the regex, the query word is considered "found".
 Return a 200 response with a body noting that the word is incorrect but suggestions were found.
     - If no dictionary words match the regex, the query word is considered "not found" and a 404 response is returned.